ucberkeley/bce-documentation/laptop-installation.md

     After a few seconds you should see black screen and then the VM's desktop.

+### Installation trouble?

+If you encountered problems during installation, here are some options:

+- Attend the next scheduled group installation session where experts will help you install BCE, get you familiar with the environment, or help you find an alternative if your laptop is not capable of running BCE.
+The next session is: **11am-1pm, Jan 12th at D-Lab in 365 Barrows Hall.**

+- Ask for help via email on the [BCE community support forum](https://groups.google.com/forum/#!forum/ucb-bce)

+- Attempt to fix it yourself by trying our [Troubleshooting Tips](troubleshooting-tips.html).

 ### Using BCE

 You now have a machine that has all the software installed as part of